Offers, support and discounts for care workers

 Childcare support

-You can sign up to the HAF newsletter for parents and carers to ensure you are aware of updates and useful information about the programme.
+You can sign up to our HAF newsletter via Stay Connected to keep you informed about the programme.

-The government's Childcare Choices website has information to help you juggle family life, whether you have toddlers or teenagers.
+The government's Best Start in Life website has information to help you juggle family life, whether you have toddlers or teenagers.

 Financial support and advice

 It also has a section on where to get free debt advice.
-Use their debt advice locator to find support near you.
+You can use its debt advice locator to find support near you.

 Support for people receiving benefits or on low income